Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Methodology

 Under the above condition, using the parameters of the classifier head layer and softmax to expand the predicted value \(y_{in \rightarrow m}^{pre}\) of all input samples, then Eq.~(\ref{eq13_1}) can be rewritten as:

 where \(W\) and \(b\) denote the weight matrix and bias vector of the classifier head layer respectively.
 Eq.~(\ref{eq12}) aims to reduce the difference between the predicted distribution and the actual distribution of features in the latent feature space of the SSID, so as to improve the classification performance of the network.
 Intuitively, the closer the value of \(M\) is to \(N_i\), the more robust the features in the latent space.
-Therefore, we need to explore whether \({\cal L}_i\) converges when the sampling times \(M\) are continuously growing until infinity.
+Therefore, we need to explore whether \(\mathcal{L}_i\) converges when the sampling times \(M\) are continuously growing until infinity.
 When \(M\rightarrow\infty\), Eq.~(\ref{eq12}) can be rewritten as:

 where \(\frac{N_{ik}}{N_i}\) denotes the proportion of the \(k\)-th class in the latent feature space, which is unknown but can be estimated statistically.
-According to the moment generating function and Jason's inequality, the upper bound of Eq.~(\ref{eq13}) can be found as follows:
+According to the moment-generating function and Jason's inequality, the upper bound of Eq.~(\ref{eq13}) can be found as follows:

-where \(W_{k'y} = W_{k'}^T - W_{{y_{in}}}^T\) and \(B = B_{k'} - b_{{y_{in}}}\), respectively. \({A_{{y_{in}}}} = W_{{y_{in}}}^T\widehat {\mu _{in}^k} + {b_{{y_{_{in}}}}} + \frac{1}{2}{(W_{{y_{in}}}^T - W_{{y_{in}}}^T)^T}\widehat {\sigma _{in}^k}(W_{{y_{in}}}^T - W_{{y_{in}}}^T)\) and \({A_{k'}} = W_{k'}^T\widehat {\mu _{in}^k} + {b_{k'}} + \frac{1}{2}{(W_{k'}^T - W_{{y_{in}}}^T)^T}\widehat {\sigma _{in}^k}(W_{k'}^T - W_{{y_{in}}}^T)\) are polynomials related to \(W_{y_{in}}^T\) and \(W_{k'}^T\).
+where \(W_{k'y} = W_{k'}^T - W_{{y_{in}}}^T\) and \(B = b_{k'} - b_{{y_{in}}}\), respectively. \({A_{{y_{in}}}} = W_{{y_{in}}}^T\widehat {\mu _{in}^k} + {b_{{y_{_{in}}}}} + \frac{1}{2}{(W_{{y_{in}}}^T - W_{{y_{in}}}^T)^T}\widehat {\sigma _{in}^k}(W_{{y_{in}}}^T - W_{{y_{in}}}^T)\) and \({A_{k'}} = W_{k'}^T\widehat {\mu _{in}^k} + {b_{k'}} + \frac{1}{2}{(W_{k'}^T - W_{{y_{in}}}^T)^T}\widehat {\sigma _{in}^k}(W_{k'}^T - W_{{y_{in}}}^T)\) are polynomials related to \(W_{y_{in}}^T\) and \(W_{k'}^T\).

 Essentially, since the upper bound function Eq.~(\ref{eq14}) is a form of cross-entropy loss function, \(\mathop {\lim }\limits_{M \to \infty } {L_i}\left( {\theta ,W,b} \right)\) is convergent and its performance is independent of the value of the sampling times \(M\).
-Finally, we summarize the strategy of our proposed SAFF in Algorithm~\ref{alg:alg1}.
+Finally, we summarize the strategy of our proposed SSID in~\ref{app1}.

-\section{EXPERIMENT}
+\section{Experiment}